 Six Habits of Highly Effective Restaurant Managers

 It takes a special kind of breed to be a successful restaurant manager.
 They have to wear many hats and wear them well.
 Responsibilities run the gamut.
-From schedule creation, food quality and kitchen maintenance checks, to menu creation, pricing decisions, and supplies.
+From labor scheduling, food quality and kitchen maintenance checks, to menu creation, pricing decisions, and supplies.
 Of course, an effective manager is capable of crushing these tasks.
 But […]

 It takes a special kind of breed to be a successful restaurant manager.
 They have to wear many hats and wear them well.

 Responsibilities run the gamut.
-From schedule creation, food quality and kitchen maintenance checks, to menu creation, pricing decisions, and supplies.
+From labor scheduling, food quality and kitchen maintenance checks, to menu creation, pricing decisions, and supplies.
 Of course, an effective manager is capable of crushing these tasks.
 But we’re not talking about those today.

 What we wanted to know instead, were the intangible characteristics an effective restaurant manager exhibits.